-- Discrimination, harassment and bullying in the workspace affects everyone in the company by creating a toxic work environment.
+- Discrimination, harassment and bullying in the workplace affects everyone in the company by creating a toxic work environment.

 - Support your co-worker(s) and encourage them to call HAVEN Helpline.

-- Consider speaking with the engager about the toxic workspace, if you feel comfortable.
+- Consider speaking with the engager about the toxic workplace, if you feel comfortable.

 - If the situation isn’t resolved or is getting worse, call HAVEN Helpline yourself to ask for support.

 - Keep a written record.
 This can help in resolving the situation.

 Engagers are legally responsible for maintaining safe and respectful workplaces under provincial labour law.
 All engagers, regardless of size, must have a workplace anti-harassment policy – if the engager does not have an anti-harassment policy or is not helpful in locating it, contact an Equity Business Representative for assistance.
 If you have experienced any unprofessional behaviour in the workspace and the engager has not provided safe working conditions or is not addressing the issue satisfactorily, or you do not feel safe speaking to the engager, call the reporting line HAVEN Helpline.

 Any Artist working under an Equity contract reporting incidents of discrimination (including, but not limited to, acts of abelism, ageism, racism, sexism), abuse of power, bullying, discrimination, harassment or sexual harassment, reprisal or violence caused by a member of Equity, should first reach out to the HAVEN Helpline, our confidential and bilingual incident reporting line, open 24/7.